 In it for the long haul The 10-Day Canoe Trip

 The primary goal of each canoe trip is to create a trusting community in which each girl can find her own voice.
 Once we get to know each of the girls, we split into smaller tripping sections of 6-8 (based on age, experience level and individual needs).
-Each section, guided by two of our most experienced leaders, sets out on a 10-day canoe journey tailored to meet the specific goals of its unique group.
+Each section, guided by two of our experienced leaders, sets out on a 10-day canoe trip tailored to meet the specific goals of its unique group.

 Our Northern Lights canoe trips paddle through some of the most beautiful country in eastern Canada—from pristine lakes with crystal clear blue water and ancient pine forests to gentle rivers that wind their way through the Cambrian Shield.